What are Investment Plans?

 Most unit linked plans offer you the option of making lump sum withdrawals anytime during the "In force" and “Paid Up” status of the policy subject to the conditions explained in the policy document.
 Kindly refer to your policy document to know about the eligibility & charges levied for partial withdrawal.

-You can pay your policy premiums online via:
+You can pay your investment plan premiums online via:

 Credit card/ Debit card